Liut2016/HoloFace/README.md

+# Face recognition application on Hololens

-# Finally done on June 9, 2018
+## Finally done on June 9, 2018

 This is a face recognition application based on augmented reality technology.
 The operating platform is Microsoft HoloLens.